 However, they are a bit pricey and I feel that as of today there are many products on the market that TOP the Nu Skin products for a MUCH LOWER cost.

-Let us Talk More About the Actual Nu Skin Business
+Let Us Talk More About The Actual

-Nu Skin is Built on the Multi-Level Marketing (MLM) Business Model
+Nu Skin Is Built On The Multi-Level Marketing (MLM) Business Model

 Nu Skin is a direct sales Multi-Level Marketing (MLM) company that market and sell skin care products and nutritional supplements.

-What Exactly is Multi-Level Marketing?
+What Exactly Is Multi-Level Marketing?

 In multi-level or network marketing, individuals sell products to the public — often by word of mouth and direct sales.